mgamio/blog/_posts/2021-02-26-hot-warm-architecture-elasticsearch.markdown

 We have installed kibana using a [zip](https://www.elastic.co/downloads/kibana){:target="_blank"} package.

-Check that the following lines are included and activated in:
+Check that the following lines are included and activated in the kibana.yml file.

 {% highlight ruby %}
 C:\<kibana-folder>\config\kibana.yml file